dabrahams/SPMBuildToolSupport/README.md

 2. Make your plugin inherit from `SPMBuildToolPlugin` and implement its `buildCommands` method (instead of inheriting from `BuildToolPlugin` and implementing `createBuildCommands`).
 This project contains [several examples](https://github.com/dabrahams/SPMBuildToolSupport/tree/main/Plugins).
-   There are several kinds of executables that can run build commands:
+   Executables that can run build commands are divided into the following cases:

    - `.targetInThisPackage`: an executable target in the same package as the plugin.
    - `.file`: a specific executable file.